tca19/dict2vec/README.md

 	definitions and generate strong/weak pairs based on  these  definitions.
 	More information and full documentation  can  be  found  in  the  folder dict-dl/ of this repository.

+5. AUTHOR

+	Written  by  Julien  Tissier  <30314448+tca19@users.noreply.github.com>.

+6. COPYRIGHT

+	This software is licensed under the GNU GPLv3 license.
+See the  LICENSE file for more details.